-If a child has soiled their clothing the teachers will send it home in a plastic bag for laundering.
+If a child has soiled their clothing the teachers will send it home in a parent provided labeled reusable wet bag (please see EC supply list) for laundering.
 We do not have laundering facilities at school.

 Conferences

 The Early Childhood team holds formal parent-teacher conferences twice a year.
 Parents will be notified of the date and will need to sign up online to schedule a conference.
 Although we hold formal conferences twice a year, we welcome parents to communicate with teachers on a regular basis.